 The Pu'u Kaua MU (see Figure 5-2) comprises 125 acres (50.6 hectares) mainly on the steep vertical cliffs of Pu'u Kaua (NAVFAC PAC, 1998b).
 This MU contains the smallest number of native species at less than 10 percent.
 The valley floor below the cliffs are largely non-native forests with kukui and koa haole dominating.
-Most of the native flora in the area occur on the steep cliff faces: lama, maile lau li'i, halapepe (Pleomele forbseii), and a few of the endangered Lobelia niihauensis, ma'aloa, and kulu'ī.
-Aside from those just mentioned, the area also provides habitat for the following federally-listed endangered plant species: mēhamehame, 'ānaunau (Lepidium arbuscula), nehe, and Schiedea hookeri (DON, 2001a).
+Most of the native flora in the area occur on the steep cliff faces: lama, maile lau li'i, halapepe (Dracaena forbseii; formerly Pleomele forbesii), and a few of the endangered Lobelia niihauensis, ma'aloa, and kulu'ī.
+Aside from those just mentioned, the area also provides habitat for the following federally-listed endangered plant species: mēhamehame, 'ānaunau (Lepidium arbuscula), nehe, and ma'oli'oli (Schiedea hookeri) (DON, 2001a).

-Pu'u Ka'īlio Management Area
+Pu'u Ka'ilio Management Area